 Author: A.G.
 Riddle

 It all started with The Atlantis Gene, which went on to sell over one million copies and is being made into a movie.
 This book takes elements from many different parts of science: the lost city of Atlantis, alien technology, apocalyptic scenarios and adds in a dash of conspiracy.
-It’s tough to explain without actually spoiling it, but The Atlantis Gene revolves around human history and evolution, and it contains a great mix of action, thriller and science fiction.
+It’s tough to explain without actually spoiling it, but The Atlantis Gene revolves around human history and evolution, and it contains a great mix of action, thriller, and science fiction.

 The second book in the series, The Atlantis Plague, is about human survival when faced with extinction, and it’s the perfect example of how a sequel should be written.
 In fact, many say book 2 is the best.

-The third novel in the series is The Atlantis World is the most exciting and takes place across Atlantean science stations throughout the galaxy as the team of scientists delve into the past of the mysterious culture in hopes to find the origin of humanity.
+The third novel in the series is The Atlantis World is the most exciting and takes place across Atlantean science stations throughout the galaxy as the team of scientists delves into the past of the mysterious culture in hopes to find the origin of humanity.

 Author: Peter Watts